ootho/data_science/car_price_prediction/README.md

 ## Project Objective and Tasks

-We have historical data available, including technical specifications, configurations, and prices of cars.
+We have historical data available of a car marketplace, including technical specifications, configurations, and prices of cars.
 Our goal is to build a model for predicting car prices.

 The client values the following aspects:
 - Prediction quality